 From September to June, the tour continues to Cadaqués, a picture-perfect fishing village that’s often called one of the most beautiful spots on the Costa Brava.
 Its whitewashed buildings, narrow streets, and rocky bays have drawn artists and visitors alike, including Dalí himself, who was inspired by its landscape and ambiance.

-Reviews rave about the picturesque scenery here: “What is particularly stunning is the dramatic scenery on the drive,” and travelers often mention the opportunity to relax on the beach or enjoy delicious seafood at local terraces.
+Reviews love the picturesque scenery here: “What is particularly stunning is the dramatic scenery on the drive,” and travelers often mention the opportunity to relax on the beach or enjoy delicious seafood at local terraces.
 Many find that walking through the town gives a real sense of Dalí’s world—creative, colorful, and quietly inspiring.

 More Great Tours NearbyPubol Castle in Summer